 It took a bit of work, but Dad and I fixed up Great Grampa’s buckboard and had it ready for Christmas Eve.
-We piled lots of wool and quilt blankets onto the seats, fired up the Coleman lanterns and made our way through the snow to Grandma’s.
+We piled lots of wool blankets onto the seats, fired up the Coleman lanterns and made our way through the snow to Grandma’s.
 We laughed, told stories and sang Christmas carols the whole way, our voices warming the still, frosty air.

 When we got there, Dad started the bonfire, and everyone brought out the goodies.
 There were plenty of freshly baked shortbread cookies, tarts, sandwiches, and hot chocolate.
 I brought out a table and everyone brought a chair.
 Then Dad sent my sister back into the house and asked for everyone’s attention.
 We must have looked confused, but that didn’t matter.
 Dad put his finger to his lips and said softly,